thevineet88/KeepApp/README.md

 Step 2 : Drag and drop whole folder into the VSCode and navigate inside the directory of the project.

-Step 3 : Now, install the node modules by the command->   npm install
-                                                     then use command to start angular application ng serve
+Step 3 : Now, install the node modules by the command->   npm install -> TO install the dependencies. ng serve -> command to start angular application

 The Angular deployment server will start at http://localhost:4200/